How to use the non-inverting OP AMP calculator

 $$V_{out} = V_{in}\cdot\left(1+\dfrac{R_f}{R_i}\right)$$

-The gain of an operational amplifier defines how much the input voltage is amplified at the output.
+The gain of an OP AMP defines how much the input voltage is amplified at the output.
 In a non-inverting configuration, this gain depends on the ratio of Rf to Ri and is always greater than or equal to one.
 By selecting appropriate resistor values, it is possible to control the amplification level precisely.
-This makes OPAMPs ideal for applications where signal strength needs to be increased without altering its phase, such as in audio amplifiers, and analog signal conditioning.
+This makes OP AMPs useful in buffer stages, sensor interfaces, active filters, and preamplifier stages where signal amplitude needs to increase without phase inversion.

 Example #1